SENG8081/SENG8081-S25-Team1/Data Storage/README.md

 ### 📤 Integration Points

 - Data is used by:
-  - _load_data.py_ for ingest.
-  - Dashboards (Tableau or MongoDB Charts) for trends and forecasting.
+  - Dashboards (Tableau ) for trends and forecasting.
   - APIs for interactive job search and labor market insights.